-The HAEA is committed to helping patients to overcome barriers, successfully manage their HAE, and lead a normal life.
+The HAEA is committed to helping people with HAE overcome barriers, successfully manage their HAE, and lead a normal life.
 Here, you can find links to important resources that will help you through your HAE journey.

-The Center, in partnership with the US HAEA, aspires to improve the lives of angioedema patients throughout the world.
+The Center at UCSD, in partnership with the US HAEA, aspires to improve the lives of angioedema patients throughout the world.

 The HAEA unifies and empowers the HAE community.
 We offer a broad range of activities and programs that encourage members to educate, engage, and raise HAE awareness within their own local communities.

 You can help people with HAE avoid years of needless suffering.
 A picture of HAE swelling is the best way to alert physicians to test for the possibility of HAE.
 Do you have photos of yourself during an HAE attack?
 The HAEA maintains a library of images that illustrate swelling attacks.
 The photos are part of the educational materials we provide to physicians and other medical professionals.SHARE YOUR PHOTO

 Listen to people with HAE, caregivers, and medical professionals discuss strategies to manage stress, prepare for a visit with your HAE specialist, care for a loved one with HAE, what to expect when you are newly diagnosed, the road to treatment, and much more.
 Download today on your favorite platform!LISTEN NOW

 Gain exclusive access to informational webinars on issues like access and reimbursement for HAE therapies, check out the latest HAEA news, and participate in virtual support groups.JOIN NOW

 This is a nationwide research project driven by you and your fellow HAE community members, where you can track and submit information about your HAE attacks, symptoms, and therapies.
 The data you provide is confidential and is the driving force behind new HAE research and discoveries.JOIN REGISTRY